-- 1. BMC Discovery gathers inventory using the enhanced patterns you have enabled (details: Installing Optional Patterns on page 25, and Rediscovering Affected Computers on page 27). - 2.
-At the time you scheduled (Installing and Configuring the Staging Tool on page 23), the adapter reads the current content of the BMC Discovery database and stages the new data in the staging database (previous data is first removed with a single truncate statement).
+1. BMC Discovery gathers inventory using the enhanced patterns you have enabled (details: Installing Optional Patterns, and Rediscovering Affected Computers).

+- 2. At the time you scheduled (Installing and Configuring the Staging Tool), the adapter reads the current content of the BMC Discovery database and stages the new data in the staging database (previous data is first removed with a single truncate statement).
 The resulting status is flagged within the database. - 3.
 Following the schedule on the central compliance server, and provided that the staging status is Success, the import reader uploads this content to the inventory database. - 4.
 The next inventory import brings the final data set into the compliance database, where it is automatically taken into account for compliance calculations.
-As always, the inventory records must be recognized by the

-Application Recognition Library, and you must have the resulting application records linked to the appropriate license, for compliance calculations to proceed.
+As always, the inventory records must be recognized by the Application Recognition Library, and you must have the resulting application records linked to the appropriate license, for compliance calculations to proceed.